-- Coloration and patterns can be used for camouflage, reproductive, warning, or other purposes.
+- Coloration and patterns can be used for camouflage, mating, warning, or other purposes.

-- The most colorful animal in the world is not only known for their beauty, but also for their brains!
+- The most colorful animal in the world is not only known for its beauty, but also for its brains!

 Nature’s natural colors can be breathtaking.
 Tropical birds are famous for their brightly colored feathers, and many fish species are dazzling.
 There are gorgeous insects that look like they’re dappled in gold, bright green, and scarlet.